-The Bad: Feels very similar to the last game, platforming is still a bit of a pain, some minor mission nuances, we many never see Ezio again
+The Bad: Feels very similar to the last game, platforming is still a bit of a pain, some minor mission nuances, we may never see Ezio again

-Brotherhood is one of those sequels that was thought to be just a cash cow tie in for II, and everyone forget about it.
-In fact it was supposed to a multiplayer only add-on, but a few months before release we realize it has a huge single player experience bigger, and better than II.
+Brotherhood is one of those sequels that was thought to be just a cash cow tie in for II, and everyone forgets about it.
+In fact, it was supposed to a multiplayer only add-on, but a few months before release we realize it has a huge single player experience bigger, and better than II.
 This is what sequels should be like, especially if they borrow everything from their predecessor.
 Now Brotherhood isn’t a true Assassin’s Creed sequel like II was to the first one, but a new chapter in the amazing universe of 1500’s Renaissance Italy.
-This time the game is sent in Roma (Rome), and it’s huge, and there’s a lot more to this game then one skeptical fan might suspect.
+This time the game is set in Roma (Rome), and it’s huge, and there’s a lot more to this game than one skeptical fan might suspect.

 Collector’s Edition: For an extra $40 you get a Jack-in-the-Box with either the Plague Doctor or Harlequin (depending on what store you get it from), as well as a bonus DVD, extra maps (one exclusive to the PS3), a playable multiplayer character, and art book, and the soundtrack.
 This is a huge value for $40 dollars, and is a must have for fans.
 The Jack-in-the-Box is made a tad cheaply with weak springs, and getting the things to close is annoying, but the figure itself is high quality.